nosqlbench/nosqlbench/nb-apis/nb-mql-api/src/main/resources/mql.md

 Run `nb5 help mql` to see this documentation.

-For detailed examples, see the [examples README](docs/mql/README.md).
+For detailed examples, see the [MetricsQL Query Examples](mql-examples.md).